microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 Using the same collection interfaces defined above, you could define an non parameterized interface `IPropertySet` that inherits from `IMap<String, Object>`.
 Note the use of concrete types in the declaration of IMap, where in the previous example we used type parameters.

-#### Interface Open Issues

-- Given the WinRT IStorageFile example from the Interface Inheritance section above, can xlang get away with only not supporting interface requires?

 ### Delegates